Patient Rights & Responsibilities

 - The right to have an advance directive, such as a living will or health care proxy.
 At this time, Nebraska does not have a law pertaining to advanced directives.
 Legal forms can be provided to you, if you so desire.
 However, due to the nature of an ambulatory surgery center, Urology Surgical Center does will suspend your Advanced Directive at our facility.

 - The right to privacy.

-- The right to be free from all forms of abuse or harassment.
+- The right to be free from all forms of abuse, harassment, reprisal, neglect and exploitation.

 - The right to expect that treatment records are confidential unless you have given permission to release information or reporting is required or permitted by law.

 - The right to review your medical records and receive an accounting of disclosures regarding your own health information as permitted by law within a reasonable timeframe when requested.

-- The right to know about resources, such as patient complaint and grievance processes, patient representatives that can help you promptly resolve problems and questions about your stay and care at the facility.
+- The right to know about resources, such as patient complaint and grievance processes, patient representatives that can help you promptly resolve problems and questions about your stay and care at the facility without discrimination or reprisal.

 - The right to lodge a grievance with the facility; please request a grievance form from staff involved in your care.
 The form may be submitted to the Urology Surgical Center Clinical Director or Administrator.
 You also have the right to lodge a grievance with a state or federal agency directly, regardless of whether you first use the facilities grievance process.
 Medicare Beneficiary Ombudsman: www.cms.hhs.gov/center/ombudsman.asp or Program Manager at 402-471-3484 or hhs.ne.gov or P.O.
 Box 94986, Lincoln, NE 68509-4986.
 Accreditation Commission for Health Care at 1-855-937-2242 or 139 Weston Oaks Ct., Cary, NC 27513.